State of Gifting Report

-What we learned from analyzing all Alyce gifts that were sent in Q1-Q3 of this year
+Top trends and insights we learned from analyzing gifts sent in Q1–Q3 2021 with Alyce.

 2021 will forever be known as the year of adaptation for businesses.
 With employees shifting away from office hubs to a “work from anywhere” model, businesses had to adapt their marketing and sales strategies to be digital-first in order to continue to meet buyers where they are.